There is good yoga and worse yoga, and yoga serves different ends. There are benefits in store, at least for the judicious.

 By all means, marry.
 If you get a good wife, you'll become happy; if you get a bad one, you'll become a philosopher.

-To this: If you get a bad one for you, ending up as enemies full of bitterness and hate, intent on stabbings and killings, something above philosophy (thinking, speculating) should be had, since problems are to be dealt with.
+Now, if you get a mate that is bad for you and you two end up as enemies full of bitterness and hate, intent on stabbings and killings, something far above philosophy (thinking, speculating) may well be needed.
+For problems are to be dealt with.
 In our times, divorces and alimonies cost a fortune to many, and cause bitterness too.
 "Alimony is like buying oats for a dead horse," is an Arthur Baer quotation.

 And yet, much depends on handling expertise.
-In Sanatan Dharma and Hinduism a helpful mate is useful.
+In Sanatan Dharma and Hinduism a helpful mate is a boon.

 We may study the current Bhagavad Gita from many angles.
 There are old, established schools of Hindu philosophy with differing commentaries where the Gita is interpreted, also the later additions to the Gita.